-If you die on or after age 55 but before benefits begin, your designated beneficiary will be entitled to the balance on your date of death of your voluntary contribution account plus, effective May 1, 1984, the actuarial equivalent lump sum of your monthly retirement benefit (computed without regard to any cost-of-living adjustment), beginning as of the first day of the month coincident with or next following your date of death.
+If you die on or after age 55 but before benefits begin, your designated beneficiary will be entitled to the balance on the date of your death of your voluntary contribution account plus, effective May 1, 1984, the actuarial equivalent lump sum of your monthly retirement benefit (computed without regard to any cost of living adjustment), beginning as of the first day of the month coincident with or next following your date of death.

-If you die prior to age 55 but before benefits begin, your designated beneficiary will be entitled to the balance on your date of death of your voluntary contribution account plus, effective May 1, 1984, the actuarial equivalent of 50% of the monthly amount you would have received under the 50% joint and survivor annuity had you retired on the day preceding your death and elected to have your benefit begin on your 55th birthday.
+If you die prior to age 55 but before benefits begin, your designated beneficiary will be entitled, on the date of your death, to the balance of your voluntary contribution account plus, effective May 1, 1984, the actuarial equivalent of 50% of the monthly amount you would have received under the 50% joint and survivor annuity had you retired on the day preceding your death and elected to have your benefit begin on your 55th birthday.

-If you are single, your beneficiary will receive the benefit described above, payable in a lump sum and calculated on the assumption that you were married on your date of death and your spouse was the same age as you.
+If you are single, your beneficiary will receive the benefit described above, payable in a lump sum and calculated on the assumption that you were married on the date of your death and your spouse was the same age as you.
 The distribution of the death benefit will begin no later than one year after your death and the entire benefit will be distributed within five years of your death.